lachlanc/Python-ARDX/app/content/introduction.md

 <a id="j5"></a>
 ## ABOUT JOHNNY-FIVE

-We will be working with the [Johnny-Five](https://npmjs.org/package/johnny-five) library for node.js to program our nodebots.
-Johnny-Five uses a protocol called [Firmata](http://firmata.org/wiki/Main_Page) to communicate with the microcontroller over USB (Universal Serial Bus).
+We will be working with the [Pyfirmata](https://github.com/tino/pyFirmata) library for Python to program our Arduinos.
+Pyfirmata uses a protocol called [Firmata](http://firmata.org/wiki/Main_Page) to communicate with the microcontroller over USB (Universal Serial Bus).

 <a id="firmata"></a>
 ### Setting Up Firmata